 Supporting the concept plan, further detailed investigations are required to be undertaken and submitted accompanying the plan.
-Completed reports and statutory processes, such as endorsement by external entities will be required prior to approval of the worksconcept plan.
+Completed reports and statutory processes, such as endorsement by external entities will be required prior to approval of the works.
 These include (but are not limited to):

-- Planning and Design Report This is to include as a minimum: - A written assessment against the requirements of the National Capital Plan, this DCP, the ACT Planning Strategy and the Crown Lease applicable to the site. - Site location and analysis plans. - o Slope analysis plans (including proposed cut and fill required to achieve the concept). - Tree Survey and Management Plans This should include the potential lifespan and maintenance requirements for each species. - Geotechnical Investigation Report A detailed geotechnical investigation should be carried out concurrently with detailed design of road and block layouts to ensure that subsurface conditions will not adversely affect the construction of infrastructure within the site. - Water Sensitive Urban Design Strategy A strategy for water resource management (including storm water management) should be devised, in accordance with the Water Ways: Water Sensitive Urban Design General Code of the Territory Plan.
-The strategy should consider the following: - o The provision of storm water infrastructure, storage and water quality control ponds - Provision for storm water harvesting capability and use of existing reservoir water tanks for supplementary reticulation. - Management of stormwater issues onsite is preferable.
-Addressing the existing storm water problems experienced on the Limestone Avenue frontage of the sitepreferably utilising on site methods.
-Offsite alternatives may be considered with the approval of the relevant land custodian. - Lighting Strategy Outdoor lighting including security and car park lighting shall be designed and sited to minimise light pollution and shall be of a high quality design in detail and execution.
+- Planning and Design Report This is to include as a minimum: - A written assessment against the requirements of the National Capital Plan, this DCP, the ACT Planning Strategy and the Crown Lease applicable to the site. - $\circ$ ~ Site location and analysis plans. - Slope analysis plans (including proposed cut and fill required to achieve the concept). - Tree Survey and Management Plans This should include the potential lifespan and maintenance requirements for each species. - Geotechnical Investigation Report A detailed geotechnical investigation should be carried out concurrently with detailed design of road and block layouts to ensure that subsurface conditions will not adversely affect the construction of infrastructure within the site. - Water Sensitive Urban Design Strategy A strategy for water resource management (including storm water management) should be devised, in accordance with the Water Ways: Water Sensitive Urban Design General Code of the Territory Plan.
+The strategy should consider the following: - The provision of storm water infrastructure, storage and water quality control ponds - Provision for storm water harvesting capability - Management of stormwater issues onsite is preferable.
+Offsite alternatives may be considered with the approval of the relevant land custodian. - Lighting Strategy Outdoor lighting including security and car park lighting shall be designed and sited to minimise light pollution and shall be of a high-quality design in detail and execution.
 All street and footpath lighting shall use full cut-off light fittings.
 Any up-lighting of buildings and structures should be designed to keep night time overspill and glare to a minimum.
 A full cut-off light fitting allows no light to be directed upward.
-No light dispersion or direct glare is allowed to shine at or above a 90 degree horizontal plane from the base of the fixture.
+No light dispersion or direct glare is allowed to shine at or above a 90-degree horizontal plane from the base of the fixture.
 The lens/diffuser should not project beyond housing and minimal light should be emitted above 80 degrees as per Figure 3.